MatheusFullstackOverkill/java-concepts/README.md

 - Dates
 - Enums
 - Annotations
-- Async
 - DatabaseIntegrations
+- Records
+- Lambda
+- Stream API
 - Files
-- Lambda
-- Records
-- Sorting
-- Stream
-- StringBuilder
 - OOP
+    - Encapsulation
+    - Abstrations
+    - Inheritance
+    - Polimorphism
+- Garbage Collector
+- Dependencies
 - Compilate manually from terminal
 - Run compilated code from terminal
+- Environment Variables

+## Other topics not included here but mapped for future studies

+- HTTP Requests
+- CompletableFuture
+- I/O Streams to handle binary data (like images, audio, PDFs)

+#### Almost all the contents of my files were writen by myself, I tried to explain the concepts in my own word to really understant them.